softlion/XamSvg-Samples/README.md

 Trick: you can add more than one assembly by using the `ResourceAssemblies` property instead.

-3. Add your svg files
+2. Add your svg files

 Create a folder "images" at the root of your netstandard project (the project containing the `App.cs` file) and put your svg files there.
 Make sure they have the `.svg` extension.
 And set their build action type to `embedded resource` (important!).

-4. Add the `SvgImage` control anywhere
+3. Use an `SvgImage` control

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>